kata011605-glitch/Overcooked/README.md

 The `cookfood.vhd` module contains the main gameplay logic.
 It receives the chef position, current pixel location, button and switch inputs, and shuffle value.
 It controls the game state, selected character, held item, station detection, order completion, score, timer, and final RGB output.

 Individual sprite display modules are used to draw each item or character.
 Each sprite module checks whether the current pixel position falls inside the sprite’s coordinate range.
-If the pixel is part of the sprite, the module outputs RGB values and sets its visible signal high.
+If the pixel is part of the sprite, the module outputs RGB values and sets its visible signal to on.
 The main cookfood.vhd module layers these visible signals together to create the final game display.

 **Full Gameplay Demo Video:** This video shows the game running on the Nexys A7-100T board, including character selection, movement, item pickup, food combinations, order serving, score updates, game state transitions, game win, and game restart.